 His expertise in project management, land use, budgeting, construction and focus on solutions to difficult problems has enabled him to knowledgeably write and speak on a variety of fire station design issues.
 Dennis is a published author, a featured presenter at national fire station design conferences and leader of numerous One-on-One Conference fire station design sessions.

 Facility Management Section

-His responsibilities include management of new fire station design and construction projects as well as the maintenance, repairs, and renovations of the existing 75 facilities currently in the Phoenix Fire Department.
-He coordinates the efforts of the Cities various support departments, primarily Engineering and Public Works.
+Jim’s responsibilities include management of new fire station design and construction projects as well as the maintenance, repairs, and renovations of the existing 75 facilities currently in the Phoenix Fire Department.
+He coordinates the efforts of the Cities various support departments--primarily Engineering and Public Works.
 He manages the repair, renovation and remodel budgets, reviews drawings and specifications for new facilities, utilizes a diverse computerized data tracking system, and co-supervises a staff of 10.

 Jim is currently managing dozens of projects that range from routine maintenance call-out requests to new design and construction meetings.
-These projects include a new 911 call center, training academy, and four new fire stations.
 He provides coordination and oversight for Public Works projects like ADA compliance, standby generator installations, parking lot repaving, A/C replacements, kitchen and restroom remodels.

 Jim is affiliated with the following:

 - Construction Specification Institute (CSI)